-Then, last summer, came Bangladesh.
+Then, last summer, he went to Bangladesh.
 This time he was there under the auspices of Wycliffe, documenting unreached language groups.
 (There are 40+ language groups in Bangladesh; 30 unreached.)
 While traveling the countryside he heard about a refugee camp.
 It seems the government of Myanmar (Burma), neighbor to Bangladesh and one of the most repressive and abusive regimes in the world, was persecuting an ethnic group so aggressively they fled across the border.

-Our friend found the refugee camp and spent a very long day mixing with its 22,000 hopeless inhabitants.
+My friend found the refugee camp and spent a very long day mixing with its 22,000 hopeless inhabitants.
 They live under tarps.
 The kind you toss over firewood piles.
 The photographs he took are the variety that re-calibrate the “Lord, I need this” part of your prayer life.

-Later that week, floating down river in a small boat, he wondered “what all those smokestacks were about.”
+Later that week, floating downriver in a small boat, he wondered “what all those smokestacks were about.”
 Brick kilns.
 Serviced by men who live just this side of slavery.

 Our friend is finishing his time at Moody.
 He has strong motivation to learn and rigorous ideas for applying his education once finished.
 He agonizes over the lostness of man, and wrestles with God in the tradition of Abraham and Moses.
-Fertile soil for a Moody education if you ask us.
+Fertile soil for a Moody education if you ask me.